negrayson/negrayson/README.md

-- 👋 Hi, I’m @negrayson
-- 👀 I’m a bioinformatician at Oxford University working mainly on HIV.
+- 👋 Hi, I’m Nicholas Grayson, a bioinformatician at Oxford University working mainly on HIV.

 <!---